-Students may not participate in fundraising activities off school property without proper supervision by approved staff or other adults.
+Students may not participate in fundraising activities off school property without proper supervision by adults.

 Students may not engage in house-to-house canvassing for any fundraising activity.

 Students who engage in fundraisers that require them to exert themselves physically beyond their normal pattern of activity, such as "runs for", will be monitored by a staff member in order to prevent a student from overextending himself/herself to the point of potential harm.